Neil Armstrong: Personal life

 Armstrong flew light aircraft for pleasure.
-He enjoyed gliders and before the moon flight had earned a gold badge with two diamonds from the International Gliding Commission.
+He enjoyed gliders and before the Moon flight had earned a gold badge with two diamonds from the International Gliding Commission.
 He continued to fly engineless aircraft well into his 70s.

 While working on his farm in November 1978, Armstrong jumped off the back of his grain truck and caught his wedding ring in its wheel, tearing the tip off his left ring finger.
-He collected the severed tip, packed it in ice, and had surgeons reattach it at the Jewish Hospital in Louisville, Kentucky.
+He collected the severed tip, packed it in ice, and had surgeons reattach it at a nearby hospital in Louisville, Kentucky.
 In February 1991, he suffered a mild heart attack while skiing with friends at Aspen, Colorado.

 Armstrong and his first wife, Janet, separated in 1990 and divorced in 1994 after 38 years of marriage.
 He met his second wife, Carol Held Knight, at a golf tournament in 1992, when they were seated together at breakfast.
 She said little to Armstrong, but he called her two weeks later to ask what she was doing.
 She replied that she was cutting down a cherry tree, and he arrived at her house 35 minutes later to help.
 They were married in Ohio on June 12, 1994, and had a second ceremony at San Ysidro Ranch in California.
 They lived in Indian Hill, Ohio.
 Through his marriage to Carol, he was the father-in-law of future New York Mets general manager Brodie Van Wagenen.

 In May 2005, Armstrong became involved in a legal dispute with Mark Sizemore, his barber of 20 years.
-After cutting Armstrong's hair, Sizemore sold some of it to a collector for $3,000 without Armstrong's knowledge.
+After cutting Armstrong's hair, Sizemore sold some of it to a collector for $3,000 without Armstrong's knowledge or permission.
 Armstrong threatened legal action against Sizemore unless he returned the hair or donated the proceeds to a charity of Armstrong's choosing.
 Sizemore, unable to retrieve the hair, donated the proceeds to charity.